Shi'ite leader challenges Pakistan army chief over attacks

 No one claimed responsibility for that bombing.
 Swat has been under army rule since a military offensive ejected Pakistani Taliban militants in 2009.

-The LeJ has had historically close ties to elements in the security forces, who see the group as an ally in any potential war with neighbouring India.
+The LeJ has had historically close ties to elements in the security forces, who see the group as an ally in any potential war with neighboring India.
 Security forces deny such links.

 In a measure of the outrage, several Pakistani social media users posted Facebook comments urging the U.S. to expand its covert programme of drone warfare beyond Taliban strongholds on the Afghan border to target LeJ leaders in Baluchistan.